mtth/avsc/doc/quickstart.md

 ### `avsc.decodeFile(path, [opts])`

 + `path` {String} Path to Avro file.
-+ `opts` {Object} Decoding options, passed either to `BlockDecoder` or `RawDecoder`, as appropriate.
++ `opts` {Object} Decoding options, passed either to the `BlockDecoder`.

-Returns a readable stream of an Avro file's (either container object file or fragments) contents.
+Returns a readable stream of decoded objects from an Avro container file.